 Taking risks is freeing yourself to make mistakes; leadership, is learning from them.

 Do you have a 5-year business plan?
-Or, even a 10-year business strategy?
+Or even a 10-year business strategy?
 Can you answer the question, “Where are we going?”

 A good leader is constantly looking toward the future.
 They are incredibly curious about internal and external trends and obsessed with business growth.
 Work out what you want for your business and plan how you are going to meet your goals.
 This will give you the time to check in with what you want as a leader, but also give you the ability to engage your team in the path towards a better future.

 Small business leadership is not something you can learn overnight.
 It takes time.
-It requires the freedom to learn from mistakes and time to reflect on what matters to you and your business, whilst being sincerely enthusiastic with your team and allowing them to do their job.
+It requires the freedom to learn from mistakes and time to reflect on what matters to you and your business, while being sincerely enthusiastic with your team and allowing them to do their job.

 Best of luck!